• Skip to primary navigation

 • If sautéing with butter over high heat, add a splash of oil too.
 Butter has a low smoking point and can burn easily due to the milk solids.
 If cooking over high heat, adding a little oil to the butter will raise the smoking point.

 • A warm lemon is juicier than a cold one.
-Warm citrus will yield more juice.
-I keep my lemons in the fridge so when I need to juice one, I zap it in the microwave for 10-15 seconds until warm to the touch.
+Before juicing, I'll zap any citrus in the microwave for 10-15 seconds until warm to the touch.

 Do you eat the skin on zucchini boats?